Switchgrass as a Biomass Crop

 Uses and Benefits

 • Switchgrass is a valuable soil protection cover.
 It is useful in soil erosion control and used in streamside buffers.
-It has a dense canopy and extensive network of roots which reduces raindrop impact, water runoff, and soil erosion.
+It has a dense canopy and extensive network of deep roots which reduce raindrop impact, water runoff, and soil erosion.

 • It is a good forage cover and habitat for a variety of wildlife.
 The canopy structure of switchgrass provides habitat for some birds, reptiles, amphibians, and mammals.

-• The plant is an excellent forage for cattle and can be used as livestock bedding.
+• The plant can provide forage for cattle and livestock bedding.

 • It is used as an ornamental plant in gardens and landscaping.

-• Switchgrass is a suitable feedstock for biodegradable plastics and for production of ethanol and butanol.
+• Switchgrass is a potential feedstock for multiple uses including combustion, anaerobic digestion, biodegradable plastics, the production of ethanol and butanol, and packaging materials.

 Switchgrass